screetsec/TheFatRat/README.md

 - A linux operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling Cyborg / Parrot / Dracos / BackTrack / Backbox / Devuan and another operating system ( linux )

-- Must install metasploit framework
+- Must install or have already installed metasploit framework